stoeps13/connections-doc/source/user/communities/t_com_config_box_folder.md

 3. Click **Select a Box folder**.

+    !!! note
-    **Note:** If you are not already logged on to Box, you might see a Box-specific login request.
+    If you are not already logged on to Box, you might see a Box-specific login request.
 Alternatively, you might be redirected to your organization's Box login page.
 You might also be asked to confirm your credentials several times.

 4. Select the folder that you want to link to from the Box File Picker window and click **Choose**.